dinupa1/DeepUnfold/README.md

-# A Machine Learinig Approach to 2D unfolding
+# A Machine Learning Approach to 2D Unfolding

 Particle level information get distorted in the detector level due to detetor inefficiencies and detector acceptance.
-Unfolding try make corrections to these effects while improving the particle level information.
+Unfolding try to make corrections to these effects while improving the particle level information.

 Here we try to use fully connected CNN to extract features from the 2D histograms.

-Use following commands for thesting this repo.
+Use following commands to use repo.

 ```
 git clone https://github.com/dinupa1/unfoldML.git